anirbanbasu/frankfurtermcp/README.md

 }
 ```

-# List of available tools
+# List of available MCP features

+FrankfurterMCP has the following MCP features.

+## Tools

 The following table lists the names of the tools as exposed by the FrankfurterMCP server.
-It does not list the tool(s) exposed through [the composition example](https://github.com/anirbanbasu/frankfurtermcp/blob/master/src/frankfurtermcp/composition.py).
 The descriptions shown here are for documentation purposes, which may differ from the actual descriptions exposed over the model context protocol.

 | Name         |  Description   |
 |--------------|----------------|